Thornton Niven House: Italianate influence

 The design of the house's exterior is similar to that of the Walsh-Havemeyer House in neighboring New Windsor, meaning the general square shape of both could be from Niven's imagination.
 The two have the same hipped roof shapes and corbels, are made of brick, and used distinctive stucco covering.
 The Walsh-Havemeyer House is considered a Greek Revival design for its Doric veranda, erected prior to A. J. Downing's criticism of the unfitting style.
 Niven turned from Greek Revival, which he had built his career upon, for the construction of his house.
 This uniqueness places an emphasis on his personal ties, and he selected more Italianate features: arched windows, a hipped roof, horizontal lines.

 These choices make the house of the first Italianate villas in America, John Notman, a Philadelphia architect, being the first to experiment with the style in 1837.
 Downing is considered the first to publish an example of the Italianate villa in 1841.
 He could have been inspired by Niven's house, but both men could have seen the rapid growth of the style in New Haven.

 Originally, the stucco had scores to resemble ashlar, and Niven inlaid the veranda with black and white marble tiles, which still exist.

 Regency influence

 An influence of the house was thought to be the American Regency Wickham House (1812) by Robert Mills in Richmond, Virginia, where Niven visited in the 1820s for a stonecutting project.
 Another Southern design ostensibly emulated is the Chisolm Plantation, The Launch (c.
 1830), on Edisto Island, South Carolina.
-The rear elevation, seen from the water, bares a slight resemblance to the street-facing veranda of Niven's house.
+The rear elevation, seen from the water, bears a slight resemblance to the street-facing veranda of Niven's house.